10 Characters Left Out of the Movie Adaptations of Popular Books

 Although he’s a beloved character from J.R.R.
 Tolkien’s The Lord of the Rings book series, Peter Jackson didn’t include Tom Bombadil in The Fellowship of the Ring movie, despite his memorable appearance in the book.
 Believing Bombadil would simply slow down the action and that the scene didn’t move the main Sauron/Ring story forward, the director cut the character during the film's development.
 Poor ol' Tom was also left out of Ralph Bakshi's 1978 animated adaptation of The Lord of the Rings for the same reason.

 Dr. Martin Guitierrez is the only character who appears in both Jurassic Park and The Lost World novels without appearing in any of the film adaptations.
 In the books, he’s an American biologist who lives in Costa Rica and identifies a small dinosaur that attacked a little girl as the lizard Basiliscus amoratus.
 But as he learns more about this creature, he begins to doubt his identification.
-Some of the opening chapters of the Jurassic Park novel were not used in the film, but were later repurposed for The Lost World: Jurassic Park sequel.
+Some of the opening chapters of the Jurassic Park novel weren't used in the film, but were later repurposed for The Lost World: Jurassic Park sequel.

 Alexandra Finch is Atticus's sister—and Scout and Jem’s aunt—in To Kill a Mockingbird.
 She was a stern woman who wanted Scout to act more like a lady instead of a tomboy.
 Her character was omitted from the movie version, as was Uncle Jack, who played a minor role in the book.